CrunchyData/postgres-operator/docs/content/pgo-client/common-tasks.md

 ## Clone a PostgreSQL Cluster

 You can create a copy of an existing PostgreSQL cluster in a new PostgreSQL cluster by using the [`pgo clone`](/pgo-client/reference/pgo_clone/) command.
-To create a new copy of a PostgreSQL cluster, you can execute the following
-command:
+The command copies the pgBackRest repository from the existing cluster and creates a new, single instance primary as its own cluster.
+To create the new, single instance, copy of a PostgreSQL cluster, you can execute the following command:

 ```shell
 pgo clone hacluster newhacluster